-Original Dutch colonial houses are rare in this country today.
-Most are concentrated in the northeast part of America (New York, New Jersey, Pennsylvania), where Dutch immigrants migrated in the 1700’s and brought with them there building traditions.
+Original Dutch colonial architecture is rare in this country today.
+Moreover, surviving examples are concentrated in the northeast part of America (New York, New Jersey, Pennsylvania).
+Dutch immigrants migrated there in the 1700’s and brought with them there building traditions.
 One story designs were more common in the rural areas while one and one-half stories and two stories, while rare, were common in urban areas.
 Brick material was used to construct this sub-type colonial style.
 Settlers used masonry material as a common material on this style of architecture

 There is one main distinction that sets the dutch colonial architecture apart from the other colonial styles.
-That would be the unusual roof which is called a gambrel roof.
+That would be the unusual roof which is called a Gambrel roof.
 This roof became common as a means of increasing the roof span.
 In addition, it also made use of unused attic space.
 In other words, the bi-product of the roof design was cheap livable space.
 The homeowner was able to use the main floor for business operations.
 As a result of the roof design, The family used the upper floors as their living quarters.
 This was quite normal in the urban tradition of Dutch colonials.
 This setup made it a dual purpose building.

-Common features of dutch colonial house designs include a gable or common gambrel roof with little or no rake overhang, parapet roof with paired end chinmeys, flaring eaves, and dormers.
-Builders constructed the dormers to have either a shed, gable, or radius type dormers.
+Common features of dutch colonial architecture include the Gambrel roof.
+Architects designed the roof sturcture with little or no rake overhang.
+Other features include a parapet roof with paired end chimneys, flaring eaves, and dormers.
+Builders constructed the dormers to have either a shed, gable, or radius type roof.